Strengthen The Body

-There are loads of benefits to UV light that go far beyond Vitamin D.
+What’s more, there are loads of benefits to UV light that go far beyond Vitamin D.

-UV light spurs hormone production and the digestive process, while balancing brain chemicals.
+For example, UV light spurs hormone production and the digestive process, while balancing brain chemicals.
 UV even helps the circadian rhythm.

 In fact, UV light in winter directly improves the gut microbiome — separate and apart from the effect of Vitamin D.

 Via the photoelectric effect, it’s also plausible that UV light frequencies help the body build up electrical (negative) charge — an essential component of an energized body.